NLHEALTHCARE/PYELT/README.rst

     pipeline.run()

-More examples can be found on https://github.com/NLHEALTHCARE/PYELT/tree/master/samples/
+More examples can be found on `the GitHub repository of NL Healthcare <https://github.com/NLHEALTHCARE/PYELT/tree/master/samples//>`_.

 Introduction